0xAX/linux-insides/DataStructures/linux-datastructures-2.md

 * `rcu_head` - used for freeing a node;
 * `private_list` - used by the user of a tree;

 The two last fields of the `radix_tree_node` - `tags` and `slots` are important and interesting.
 Every node can contains a set of slots which are store pointers to the data.
-Empty slots in the linux kernel radix tree implementation store `NULL`.
+Empty slots in the Linux kernel radix tree implementation store `NULL`.
 Radix trees in the linux kernel also supports tags which are associated with the `tags` fields in the `radix_tree_node` structure.
 Tags allow individual bits to be set on records which are stored in the radix tree.

 Now that we know about radix tree structure, it is time to look on its API.